Peter Spuhler

-Peter Christoph Spuhler (born 9 January 1959) is a Swiss industrialist and politician of the Swiss People's Party, where from 1999 to 2012 he served as a member of the Swiss National Council for the canton of Thurgau.
-Spuhler was CEO of the family firm Stadler Rail from 1989 to 2017 and from 2020 onwards.
-As of April 2019, he held a 40% shareholding in Stadler.
+Peter Christoph Spuhler ([ˈpeːtər ˈkrɪstɔf ˈʃpuːlər]; born 9 January 1959) is a Swiss business magnate, industrialist and politician who most notably served on the National Council (Switzerland) from 1999 to 2012 for the Swiss People's Party.

+In 1989, Spuhler took-over Stadler Rail, which was founded by the grandfather of his first wife Ernst Stadler, and has served as its chief executive officer 1989 to 2017 and again on an ad interim basis from 2020 until 2023.
+He built the company almost from ground-up to a multinational concern with notable projects such as Caltrain in California.
+His net worth is estimated at $3.9 billion by Forbes magazine.

-Early and Personal life
+Early life

+Spuhler was born 9 January 1959 in Seville, Spain, the older of two children, to Paul Spuhler (1920–2014), a chef, and Margrit Spuhler (née Bossard; 1920–2017).
+His father was the head chef of the Dolder Grand in Zurich, Switzerland from 1960 to 1987.
+He has one younger sister, Maya Spuhler.

-Peter Spuhler was born in Seville, Spain.
-After completing his compulsory and tertiary education in Zurich, as well as compulsory military service, he studied business administration at the University of St. Gallen from 1980 to 1986.
+After completing his Matura in Zurich, as well as compulsory military service, Spuhler studied business administration at the University of St. Gallen from 1980 to 1986.
 In his youth he played ice hockey for the Grasshopper Club Zürich.

-Spuhler is married to Daniela Spuhler-Hoffmann and has one child with her.
-He also has two children from a previous marriage.
-His assets were estimated by the Swiss business magazine Bilanz at 2.25 billion Swiss francs in 2017.

-Business career
+Professional career

 Stadler Rail

-After marrying into the Stadler family, Spuhler took up his position in 1987 at Stadler Fahrzeuge AG, which was then still managed by Irma Stadler.
+After marrying into the Stadler family, Spuhler took up his position in 1987 at Stadler Fahrzeuge AG, which was then managed by Irma Stadler, the widow of company founder Ernst Stadler.
 Two years later, he took over the company with its 18 employees and a turnover of approx. 4.5 million Swiss francs, according to his statement with a bank loan from the Thurgauer Kantonalbank for around 5 million Swiss francs.
 He restructured it and, with the Stadler GTW, opted for a new vehicle that was more suitable for modern local transport.
 In order to continue to be successful in rail vehicle construction, Spuhler bought the Werk Altenrhein from Schindler Waggon AG in 1997.
 The new holding structure favored expansion into Germany and Eastern Europe.
 On 1 April 2018, Spuhler handed over the management of the Stadler Rail Group to Thomas Ahlburg.
-Since then, he has concentrated on the Stadler Rail Group as President of the Board of Directors.
-As of May 2020, due to differences in the strategic and organisational development of Stadler Rail AG, he took over the position of Group CEO ad interim.
+Since then, he has concentrated on the Stadler Rail Group as president of the board of directors.
+As of May 2020, due to differences in the strategic and organisational development of Stadler Rail AG, he took over the position of Group CEO ad interim until 2023, when Markus Bernsteiner took over as the new CEO.